DETAILED ACTION

 It would have been obvious to one having ordinary skill in the art at the time of filing to use the steam generated from the oligomerization of Kuechler as the carrying fluid for the dehydration reaction in Vallardes Barrocas because the combination would provide an integrated process converting an alcohol into an oligomer.
 Kuechler teaches the feed for their oligomerization may derive from the conversion of an oxygenate (column 6 lines 66-67), thus suggesting integration with an ethanol dehydration process.
 Therefore, one having ordinary skill in the art would find it conventional to combine the Kuechler oligomerization process with Valladares Barrocas and expect a reasonable amount of success.
 One would further be motivated to use the steam generated from Kuechler’s oligomerization because it is expected that the steam recovered from the oligomerization process would be nearly pure steam as the heavier hydrocarbons and impurities would be easily condensed out.
 Thus, it is obvious to one having ordinary skill in the art to use the steam from Kuechler in the dehydration process of Valladares Barrocas to provide a renewable and efficient means for the dehydration carrier fluid.

-Regarding claim 2, Kuechler implies that water is obtained as a byproduct from a process (Example 5) and may be treated and used as the source for steam.
+Thus, it would have been obvious to one having ordinary skill in the art at the time of filing to include stripping steps for wastewater to further process into the steam source in order to avoid extra costs from steam sources.
+Kuechler implies that water is obtained as a byproduct from a process (Example 5) and may be treated and used as the source for steam.
 The water is submitted to heat exchanger 26, connected to the oligomerization reactor 28, where it is heated to steam (column 18 line 52).
-As noted in the combination above, it is obvious to use the steam generated here as the carrying fluid in Valladares Barrocas’s dehydration process.
+Thus, one having ordinary skill in the art would be motivated to use a known water treatment process as in Kurukchi to produce a clean steam source.

 Regarding claim 3, a portion of boiling water is carried down through the heat exchanger 26 (column 18 lines 46-47).